np422/Op5util/Readme.md

 Environment variable OP5AUTHFILE possible to use instead of --authfile, check permission of authfile and refuse to start if readable by other than owner.

-## Example, use op5util with ansible
+## How op5util may be used with ansible

 Use the example below as a source of inspiration on how op5util can be used from an ansible playbook.